microsoft/finops-toolkit/docs-mslearn/toolkit/workbooks/governance.md

 ## Usage + limits

 Many Azure services have quotas, which are the assigned number of resources for your Azure subscription.
-Each quota represents a specific countable resource, such as the number of virtual machines you can create, the number of storage accounts you can use concurrently, the number of networking resources you can consume, or the number of API calls to a particular service you can make.
+Each quota represents a specific countable resource, such as:

+- The number of virtual machines you can create
+- The number of storage accounts you can use concurrently
+- The number of networking resources you can consume
+- The number of API calls to a particular service you can make

 The **Usage & limits** tab shows resource this information about your subscriptions.
-To learn more about quotas, see [Quotas overview](https://learn.microsoft.com/azure/quotas/quotas-overview).
+To learn more about quotas, see [Quotas overview](/azure/quotas/quotas-overview).

 <br>